 Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performance when these four elements are in sync.

-You need to define a compelling goal that is specific, time-bound, and measurable.
+You need to define a goals and accountabilities that are specific, time-bound, and measurable.
 Articulate the ultimate objective that will guide the business over the next twelve to thirty-six months.

 It is your business “sweet spot” where you expect to win gracefully the majority of the time.